VET Program Approval and Maintenance Procedure

 1. Program Area and TAFE Compliance to be notified whether application has been approved or not.

-2. Registrar Services to confirm whether qualification has any active enrolments.
+2. Student and Registrar Services to confirm whether qualification has any active enrolments.

 3. If not approved, will be returned to Program Area with reasons for rejection.